jobsteven/vue-steven-draggable/README.md

-# A pure simple vue draggable directive
+# An easy pair of drag & drop vue directives: v-steven-draggable and v-steven-droppable

 ## preview